 Belbin is concerned with behaviour: what others in your team see and experience.
 Whilst this may be influenced by your personality, this is not the only factor.

 In a nutshell, during the 1970s, Dr Meredith Belbin and his research team at Henley Management College set about observing teams.
-As the research progressed, the research revealed that the difference between success and failure for a team was not dependent on factors such as intellect, but more on behaviour.
+As the research progressed, it revealed that the difference between success and failure for a team was not dependent on factors such as intellect, but on behaviour.

 The research team began to identify separate clusters of behaviour, each of which formed distinct team contributions or 'Team Roles'.
 A Team Role came to be defined as:

 "A tendency to behave, contribute and interrelate with others in a particular way."